Hattyot/ICA0006/ceph_cluster_ansible/README.md

     * node-exporter_spec.yaml -> Node-exporter specification file used to create node-exporter instances
 * ceph_mgr -> Configures ceph manager and its services
 * rbd -> Creates namespaces, users and rbd images for services that use the cluster
+* cephfs -> Creates pools for filesystems and filesystems
+* rsyslog -> Redirects all syslogs to a telegraf server
+  * Files:
+    * rsyslog.conf -> top-level config file for rsyslog
+  * Templates:
+    * rsyslog-telegraf.conf -> rsyslog config file
+    * syslog-lograte -> sets up faster log rotation for /var/log/syslog
 * full_reset -> Fully resets all servers except the external one
   * Templates:
-    * 000-default.conf -> apache2 site conf
-    * apache.conf -> apache2 conf
     * auto-install-1.cfg -> cloud-init conf for server 1
     * auto-install-2.cfg -> cloud-init conf for server 2
     * auto-install-3.cfg -> cloud-init conf for server 3
-    * ngrok.service -> ngrok service file
-    * ngrok.yaml -> ngrok conf file
 ___
 ### Group vars
 **all.yaml**: